autorope/donkeydocs/docs/guide/train_autopilot.md

 [Train a path follow autopilot](./path_follow/path_follow.md)

 ## Computer Vision Autopilot
 The computer vision autopilot uses traditional computer vision techniques, such as color space conversion and edge detection algorithms, to identify features in the camera image and turn those into steering and throttle values.
 This autopilot has an advantage over the other autopilots in that it does not require manual driving to gather data.
 Instead you will choose or write a computer vision algorithm and modify the algorithm parameters to suit the track.
-This autopilot is specifically designed to make it easy to write your own algorithm.
+This autopilot is specifically designed to make it easy to write your own algorithm using the OpenCV library and the many Donkeycar-provided primitives.

-- A **human** places the car on the track or alternatively uses the car to take one or more pictures of the track.
-The driver then chooses or the algorithm to apply to the camera image or alternatively writes their own algorithm using the OpenCV library and the many Donkeycar-provided primitives.
-Once a algorithm is chosen the algorithm's parameters are modified until it delivers accurate and reliable steering and throttle values.
+- A **human** chooses the cv algorithm and modifies parameters until it delivers accurate and reliable steering and throttle values.
+- A **human** places the car on the track and changes from user to autopilot mode.
-- When in autopilot mode, an from the camera is passed to the algorithm which interprets it and outputs steering and throttle values.
+- When in autopilot mode, an image from the camera is passed to the cv algorithm which interprets it and outputs steering and throttle values.
 It does this 20 times per second and now we are driving!

 There is a lot more detail in the next section about the build-in algorithm and how to write your own algorithm.